InDuDoNet+: A Deep Unfolding Dual Domain Network for Metal Artifact Reduction in CT Images: Introduction

 Attributed to the robust feature representations learned by CNN, the DL-based MAR techniques generally outperform the conventional methods based on hand-crafted features.
-However, the existing DL-based MAR techniques still share some limitations: 1) most of them regard MAR as the general image restoration problem, which put less emphasis on the full embedding of the inherent physical geometry constraints across the entire learning process.
-The constraints, however, should be potentially helpful to further boost the performance of MAR; 2) most of the existing approaches rely on the off-the-shelf DL toolkits to build different network architectures, which lack sufficient model interpretability for the specific MAR task.
-Hence, the intrinsic role of network modules for MAR is relatively difficult to be explicitly analyzed.
-Against the aforementioned issues, we propose a novel interpretable dual domain network framework, termed InDuDoNet+, for the MAR task.
-The proposed framework sufficiently embeds the intrinsic imaging geometry model constraints into the process of mutual learning between spatial (image) and Radon (sinogram) domains, which is flexibly integrated with the dual-domain-related prior learning.
-Our contribution can be mainly summarized as:
+However, the existing DL-based MAR techniques still share some limitations: 1) most of them regard MAR as the general image restoration problem, which put less emphasis on the full embedding of the inherent physical geometry constraints across the entire learning process. {For example, for the dual-domain-based deep MAR methods, most of them adopt two enhancement networks to separately repair the sinogram and CT image and do not fully model the physical degradation process underlying the specific MAR task, which is more like a data-driven methodology.} The physical imaging constraints, however, should be potentially helpful to further boost the performance of MAR; 2) most of the existing approaches rely on the off-the-shelf DL toolkits to build different network architectures, which lack sufficient model interpretability for the specific MAR task. {For example, for the work~\citep{yu2020deep}, the sinogram-domain network directly executes the concatenation between the sinogram data and metal trace and then take it as the network input.
+Based on such heuristic network design manner, the intrinsic role of every network module for MAR is relatively difficult to be explicitly analyzed.} {Against the aforementioned issues, we model the inherent physical degradation process underlying the specific MAR task} and propose a novel dual domain network framework, termed InDuDoNet+, for the MAR task.
+The proposed framework sufficiently embeds the intrinsic imaging geometry model constraints into the process of mutual learning between spatial (image) and Radon (sinogram) domains, which is flexibly integrated with the dual-domain-related prior learning. {Our method is expected to possess advantages of both model-driven and data-driven methodologies where the iterative learning between the sinogram domain and CT image domain gradually and alternately proceeds with clear interpretability and the physical imaging mechanism passes through the entire network structure.} Specifically, our contributions can be mainly summarized as: